ustroetz/cost_model/README.md

 Routing returns the one-way distance and time from the road landing to the mill and the coordinates of the selected mill.

 OpenStreetMap with [OSRM Routing API] (https://github.com/DennisOSRM/Project-OSRM/wiki) is used to determine the distance and time.

+Routing either automatically determines the closest mill or the exact mill location can be specified.
-Routing either automatically determines the closest mill by creating exponential expanding bounding boxes around the landing until at least three mills are found.
+If routing determines the closest mill automatically, exponentially expanding bounding boxes around the landing are created until at least three mills are found.
 If three mills are found the routes for each one are determined and the shortest one is selected.

 ###### Inputs